Bus-Army-Dude/officalbusarmydude/README.md

    JavaScript powers the interactive elements of the website, such as settings management, dynamic weather updates, and user interface interactions.

 - **CSS**: 24.9%
-   CSS controls the visual styling and ensures the website is fully responsive, including support for both light and dark themes and device-specific layouts.
+   CSS controls the visual styling and ensures the website is fully responsive, including support for both light and dark themes, as well as device-specific layouts.

 - **HTML**: 14.2%
    HTML provides the basic structure and content of the site, serving as the backbone of the Home Page, Weather Page, and Settings Page.